Delaware Valley School District – A Proud History of Education in Pike County, PA

 Delaware Valley, along with Wallenpaupack and East Stroudsburg, make up Pike County’s three school districts.
 DVSD is the only district of the three to have its geographic boundaries fully within Pike County and its students all from Pike County.
 It serves an area approximately 191 square miles in size.

 Delaware Valley School District, formed in 1954, is comprised of seven individual schools.
-These include two high schools, two middle schools and four elementary schools.
+These include one high school, two middle schools and four elementary schools.
 The schools are Dingman Delaware Primary, Dingman Delaware Elementary, Delaware Valley Elementary, Smith Nelson Shohola Elementary, Dingman Delaware Middle, Delaware Valley Middle, and Delaware Valley High.

 At the close of School Year 2012-2103, 4,934 students were enrolled in the district which includes grades Pre-K through 12.
 Also at the close of 2012-2013 School Year, the district employed 377 teachers, 226 full-time and part-time support personnel, 20 administrators and 5 supervisors.